leukemia-kispi/HiChIP-Analysis/README.md

 # HiChIP-Analysis
 Dovetail, FITHiChIP and MACS2 documentations to analyze HiChIP data generated with Dovetail MNase-HiChIP kit.

-This is a setup and command execution guide to create the necessary working environments in conda to install the tools needed for HiChIP analysis
+This is a setup and command execution guide to create the necessary working environments in conda and install the tools needed for HiChIP analysis of TCF3::HLF HiChIP data generated from the HAL-01 cell line.

+The repository will guide through:
+- Generation of a Linux operating Virtual Machine with the necessary base to proceed with installation of all needed tools, as well as directory architecture.

+- Installation of Dovetail HiChIP pipeline and FitHiChIP with necessary adaptation for TCF3::HLF HiChIP analysis

+- Installation of tools for downstream analysis and vizualization of data

 ## Original Documentations
 Dovetail HiChIP